Grace-00/linguaflix/README.md

 ## First full stack project, stay tuned to see where this will go!

 Tech stack so far: Next.js, Tailwind, Prisma, Node, MySQL

+How to start this project locally

+- cd BE
+- cd FE
+- npm run dev within both folders